Xtendify/Simple-Calendar/readme.txt

 == Changelog ==

+= 3.1.3 - TODO =

+* Dev: Tweaks to make compatible with PHP 7.

 = 3.1.2 - July 13, 2016 =

 * Fix: Multi-day events do not stop short a day.